Cleveland Browns Redraft:1991

 Round Number Original Pick New Pick

-3 70 none T Erik Williams
+3 70 (from Minnesota) T Erik Williams

 Originally taken by Dallas with this pick, Williams, a 4-time Pro Bowler, became the anchor for the offensive line for a Cowboys team that won three Super Bowls in the 1990s and saw Emmitt Smith become the league’s all-time leading rusher.